-Grant Review & Analysis Office reviews over 3,000 proposals each year to ensure that the Medical School adheres to federal guidelines and best practices in sponsored research.
+Grant Services & Analysis Office reviews over 3,000 proposals each year to ensure that the Medical School adheres to federal guidelines and best practices in sponsored research.

 Unit & School Review/Commitments

-The Grant Review & Analysis Office provides an up-to-date list of Authorized Signers to contact for unit and school review/commitments.
+Grant Services & Analysis provides an up-to-date list of Authorized Signers to contact for unit and school review/commitments.
 This list contains all department authorized signers for Medical School effort and space, as well as authorized signers for Hospital and Health Center space.

-To facilitate the effective review of proposals, the Medical School Grant Review & Analysis Office requires certain proposal components be complete at the time the proposal is routed.
+To facilitate the effective review of proposals, Grant Services & Analysis requires certain proposal components be complete at the time the proposal is routed.
 Those required components are outlined by sponsor/proposal type on the Required Proposal Components page.

-The Grant Review & Analysis Office also provides the following resources:
+Grant Services & Analysis also provides the following resources:

 Proposal Submission: Proposal Approval Form (PAF)